Welcome to Roger's Spectravideo page !

 home economy, keep track of your recipes and learn advanced programming.

-The intentions where probably good, but most of us was only playing
+The intentions where probably good, but most of us was just playing

 There where a lot of different computers to choose from; Commodore, Atari, Sinclair,